eodell6502/experior/README.md

 that.
 It can also apply tests written in JavaScript to the test output.
 Both types of tests can be used at the same time.

-It can also emit a JSON file containing test IDs and the MD5 hashes derived from the test output.
+It can also emit a JSON file containing test identifiers and the MD5 hashes derived from the test output.
 This can be re-used on subsequent runs to detect regressions.

 Experior doesn't care how you are creating and running your tests, what language they are in, or what their output looks like.
 All it cares is that the test